Skip to content

 How much is earnest money?

-As a general rule, the earnest money deposit should be enough to show the seller that you're serious about purchasing the house, but it shouldn't be so large that it puts a strain on your finances.
+The earnest money deposit should be enough to show the seller that you're serious about purchasing the house.
+Still, it shouldn't be so large that it strains your finances.
 In most cases, earnest money deposits are a small percentage of the home's purchase price, typically ranging from 1% to 3%.

 Book time to talk